Humairakhondokar/Movie-Tutorial/README.md

-Type `npm run dev` for run the server
+Type `npm run dev` to run the code.